Using Docker Compose: Managing Multiple Local Containers

 - '4001:8081'

-We used to run the container by docker run my_image_name
+We used to run the container by docker run my_image_name, which is similar to docker-compose up.

 docker build .